ziqi-jin/Awesome-A2A/README.md

 ## Official Resources

-- todo [Google's A2A Protocol Documentation](https://ai.google.dev/docs/a2a_protocol) - Official documentation from Google
+- [Google's A2A Protocol Documentation](https://google.github.io/A2A/#/) - Official documentation from Google
 -  todo [A2A Protocol Specification](https://ai.google.dev/docs/a2a_protocol_spec) - Technical specification of the protocol
 -  todo [Google AI Blog - A2A Announcement](https://ai.googleblog.com/2024/03/announcing-agent2agent-protocol.html) - Official announcement and overview
--  todo [A2A GitHub Repository](https://github.com/google/a2a-protocol) - Official implementation and examples
+-  [A2A GitHub Repository](https://github.com/google/A2A) - Official implementation and examples

 ## Core Concepts